rajju97/Job-Search-App/README.md

 # Job-Hunting-
-React app which helps in searching jobs easy
+React app which makes searching jobs easy 💼💼

 # Open Learning Directory
 Inside this read Readme file for next instructions to setup the app